-A green car loan is a vehicle finance option that is available for eco-friendly cars — or cars with lower average emissions.
+A green car loan can be used to purchase eco-friendly cars — or cars with lower average emissions.
 These fuel-efficient cars typically fall under the category of hybrid or electric and are available from a variety of manufacturers, from Ford to Nissan to Tesla.

 Green auto loans incentivize shoppers to consider these environmentally friendly vehicles by offering interest rate discounts, extended repayment terms and other benefits.
 By doing so, these loans make green vehicles more affordable for borrowers.